topfreegames/pitaya/docs/features.md

 User RPCs are done when the application actively calls a remote method in another server.
 The call can specify the ID of the target server or let Pitaya choose one according to the routing logic.

+### User Reliable RPCs

+These are done when the application calls a remote using workers, that is, Pitaya retries the RPC if any error occurrs.

+**Important**: the remote that is being called must be idempotent; also the ReliableRPC will not return the remote's reply since it is asynchronous, it only returns the job id (jid) if success.

 ## Server operation mode

 Pitaya has two types of operation: standalone and cluster mode.